KaruzG/OpenVpn-AlwaysUP/README.md

 # OpenVpn-AlwaysUP WIP 🚧
-This package tries it best to keep your VPN connection up.
+This package tries it best to keep your VPN connection in a linux based OS up.
 And mails you if it cannot re-connect.

 ## Roadmap
 - [ ] VPN status verification